ecnepsnai/otto/docs/server.md

 ## Identity Management

 An identity refers to a private and public key used as part of the Otto protocol.
-The Otto client maintains an identity that is used when the Otto server connects to the Otto client.
+The Otto agent maintains an identity that is used when the Otto server connects to the Otto agent.
 The Otto server also maintains a unique identity for each Otto host.

 When the Otto server connects to an Otto host, it checks the public identity from that host to see if it is recognized.